moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - destination bucket's location on Analytical Platform (for example: `s3://${DESTINATION_BUCKET}/${OPTIONAL_PREFIX}`)
 - destination bucket's KMS key if encrypted

-Please raise a support ticket [here](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml) with the required information to start the onboarding process.
+Please [raise a support ticket](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml) with the required information to start the onboarding process.

 > **Note**: We'll use the supplier's name as your `USERNAME`.